Updated: April 11, 2026

 Monthly Recurring Revenue (MRR)

 MRR is the lifeblood of SaaS.
-It’s predictable, recurring revenue you can count on every month.
+It is predictable, recurring revenue you can count on every month.

 - Net New MRR — New + Expansion – Churn

-Real talk: If you’re not tracking these separately, you don’t know if your growth is healthy or fragile.
+Real talk: If you are not tracking these separately, you do not know if your growth is healthy or fragile.

 Annual Recurring Revenue (ARR)